 No matter what it is you want your website to do, you can achieve it.
 The only way it will help you accomplish those things is if you go into the design phase with the end in mind.

-When it comes to getting inexpensive website design, you must know the target well ahead of time.
+When it comes to getting inexpensive custom website design, you must know the target well ahead of time.
 It is one way to take a giant step toward a successful end.

 Will the website enhance your company brand?
 If your company doesn’t have a brand yet, that’s a perfect thing to nail down first.
 If you haven’t worked out your company brand, stop searching for a website designer.
-Begin looking for a brand design specialist who can give your company the right look.
+Begin looking for a brand design specialist who can give your company and social media the right look.
 You don’t want to create a website that completely misses your target.

 How do I want them to feel, are you serious?
 Serious as a heart attack I’m afraid.
 A really good website will bring out emotion in people that stop by.
 They’ll load up the homepage and it will cause them a case of the feels.
 What kind of feels exactly?
 That’s up to the target that you’re trying to hit.